-With KOSMOS, there are three primary workflows; click one of the links to go to that workflow:
+With Kosmos, there are three primary workflows; click one of the links to go to that workflow:

-- Standard workflow starts with either creating a patient or searching for an existing patient. - Quick workflow starts with scanning a patient. - Al-assisted EF workflow uses Al to perform initial EF calculations.
-The Alassisted EF Workflow is not yet cleared by the FDA.
-Instead, EchoNous is following the requirements in Enforcement Policy.
+- Standard workflow starts with either creating a patient or searching for an existing patient. - Quick workflow starts with scanning a patient. - Quick workflow uses AI to perform initial EF calculations.
+The AI-assisted EF Workflow is not yet cleared by the FDA.
+Instead, EchoNous is following the requirements in Enforcement Policy for Imaging Systems During the Coronavirus Disease 2019 (COVID-19) Public Health Emergency, Guidance for Industry and Food and Drug Administration Staff, April 2020.